AntonioTorres23/OpenGL_Notes/Normal Mapping.md

 `vec3 rgb_normal = normal * 0.5 + 0.5; // transforms from [-1,1] to [0,1]`

 With normal vectors transformed to an RGB color component like this, we can store a per-fragment normal derived from the shape of a surface onto a 2D texture.
-An example **normal map**
+An example **normal map** of the brock surface at the start of this chapter is shown below.